haydnv/graph/README.md

 # graph
-A concurrent + async exection graph for Rust
+A composable concurrent execution graph for Rust with traits to support user-defined operations